 Pre-processing for audio signals captured by audio capture unit, such as audio de-noising and enhancement for multiple microphones, etc.

 Pre-processing for audio signals rendered by audio render unit, for example, improving audio quality of loudspeakers.

+Incorporation of text information (e.g. captioning) into video streams.

 …